nishkohli96/client-server-libs/apps/docs/aws/4_SES-SQS-SNS.md

 7. To send messages to a DLQ, create two queues, a main queue and another queue to be used as a DLQ.
 Rnable the **Dead-letter queue** setting on the main queue and link the arn of the DLQ to send the failed messages.

+8. When using an SQS FIFO queue, each message within a `MessageGroupId`must have a unique `MessageDeduplicationId`.
+If the MessageGroupId is set, but MessageDeduplicationId is missing, you either need to provide this id or else enable `ContentBasedDeduplication` setting under the **Configuration** section of your queue.

 ## SNS